godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-linux.rst

 .. toctree::
    :maxdepth: 2

-This chapter will guide your through the installation and maintenance of Natron on Linux.
+This chapter will guide you through the installation and maintenance of Natron on Linux.

 Requirements
 ------------

-Natron will work on any Linux distribution which still receives seccurity updates.
+Natron will work on any Linux distribution which still receives security updates.
-This includes (but not limited to):
+This includes (but is not limited to):

  * `CentOS <https://www.centos.org/>`_ / `RHEL <https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux>`_ 7 and later
  * `Debian <https://www.debian.org/>`_ 8 "Jessie" and later